caendesilva/microserve/README.md

 #### Response Creation and Sending

-The `Application` class is now responsible for sending the response after the kernel handles the request, meaning you should no longer to call `send()` manually after creating a response.
+The `Application` class is now responsible for sending the response after the kernel handles the request, meaning you should no longer call `send()` manually after creating a response.

 Example of updated usage: